 Some landscapers will work on small projects such as home gardens.
 However, some are used in handling huge projects that require a lot of expertise and manpower.

 Arborists work by taking care of trees by providing them with good care practices as well as nutrients to keep them healthy at all times.

 Just like human beings, trees need to survive by getting food, water and getting the right health treatment.

 Generally, arborists will make sure that trees are having the right treatment to ensure good co-existence with humans in a safe manner.
-They trim trees that are growing into buildings or power lines, shape large trees or remove large trees in tight spaces if needed.
+They trim trees that are growing into buildings or power lines, shape large trees, or remove large trees in tight spaces if needed.

-They also ensure the amenity value of trees are maintained through risk and hazard assessments.
+They also ensure the amenity value of trees is maintained through risk and hazard assessments.
 If the safe and useful life expectancy of a tree is coming to an end, they can write an official arborist report to be presented to the city for the removal of said tree.